The Story Behind The Aligned As Designed 3rd Foot Cane

 In January of 2013 I was training for my 2nd Degree Black Belt in Wushu when a SUV crashed into the driver's side door of my car.
 Over the next two years I would undergo multiple surgeries and procedures followed by eight long post-op and recovery periods before relearning how to walk.

 I was continually told by my surgeons that I had unreasonable and unrealistic expectations regarding my long-term prognosis.
 What almost everyone including my physicians, surgeons and physical therapists didn't understand was that I didn't believe, nor did I expect my surgeries, procedures, and PT to return my broken, twisted, disabled body to the way it was before the accident.
-I expected my surgeries and procedures to give me an opportunity to use my decades of training to regain my body's alignment.
+I expected my surgeries and procedures to give me an opportunity to use my decades of martial arts training to regain my body's alignment.

 Martial Arts